opal/opal/docs/opal_parser.md

 # Parsing Ruby from JavaScript with `opal-parser`

-Generally the is best to percompile Ruby source files to JavaScript serverside but sometimes may become useful to be able to compile Ruby to JavaScript directly from JS.
+Generally is best to precompile Ruby source files to JavaScript server-side but sometimes may become useful to be able to compile Ruby to JavaScript directly from JS.

 Opal is able to compile its – pure Ruby – compiler to JavaScript (how cool is that!).
 The whole compiler chain is available in the `stdlib` as `opal-parser`.